Nike-Inc/Willow/README.md

 ## License

-Timber is released under the FreeBSD license.
+Willow is released under the FreeBSD license.
 See LICENSE for details.